 This course addresses those factors which facilitate the transition from nursing student to RN.
 Seminar aspects of the course will focus on professionalism, evidence-based practice, and the historical, social, and legal framework of health care delivery and nursing practice.
 Students complete an individualized approved 120-hour integrated practicum completed within a 7-week timeframe to meet the requirements of the Kentucky Board of Nursing as a key feature of this course.
 One and a half hours of lecture per week and approximately 24-36 hours of clinical experience per week (up to seven weeks) with a preceptor until the full 120 hours have been completed.
 Prerequisites: NUR 200 and NUR 230.
-Corequisites: NUR 240, NUR 245, and restricted elective (choose one): BIO 280, HEA 261, SOC 119, SOC 229, REL 230, or SPN 211.
+Corequisites: NUR 240, NUR 241, NUR 244.